Roll20/roll20-api-scripts/FalloutTerminal/README.md

 To create a terminal, create a token whose name starts with 'terminal' and copy-paste the JSON defining your terminal's content into its gmnotes.

+## Activating a Terminal

+When this script is installed, it creates a 'displayTerminal' token macro for all the GM players.
+Just select the terminal's token and click the token macro to activate the terminal.

 ## Terminal JSON specification

 The JSON for defining a terminal's content has the following structure: